 Study population

 Participant data comes from a previous study *** .
 Participants consisted of preterm neonates born between 25- and 31-weeks gestational age (GA) who were admitted to the level III NICU at BC Women’s Hospital.
 Recruitment took place over a span of one year, from February 2021 to January 2022, facilitated by a dedicated research nurse.
 Parents of eligible infants were approached by the research nurse prior to discharge from the NICU to explain the study objectives and seek their consent for participation.
 Infants meeting the criteria for inclusion were scanned for the study if they had already been discharged from the NICU, were in stable condition, and had reached a term equivalent age of 37 to 44 weeks GA.
-However, certain exclusion criteria were applied to ensure the homogeneity and integrity of the study sample.
-Infants were excluded if there was clinical evidence of a congenital malformation or syndrome, a TORCH infection, or ultrasound evidence of large parenchymal hemorrhagic infarction (>2 cm, Grade 4 intraventricular hemorrhage).
+However, certain exclusion criteria were applied to ensure the homogeneity and integrity of the study sample: Infants were excluded if there was clinical evidence of a congenital malformation or syndrome, a TORCH infection, or ultrasound evidence of large parenchymal hemorrhagic infarction (>2 cm, Grade 4 intraventricular hemorrhage).

 Image acquisition